-The Used Equipment Spotlight is a recurring segment where we
+The Bargain Buy Opportunity is a recurring segment where we

 The Harley rake is a great tool for soil preparation that lets you level uneven terrain in one pass.
 The roller also helps create a dimpled bed surface which aids in moisture retention.
 The Harley rake is one of the many attachments we carry for skid steer loaders and Toro Dingo compact utility loaders.
 The Toro Dingo rake has a 48-inch operating width and can angle up to 20 degrees in either direction, so it’s incredibly versatile and maneuverable.
 Check it out:

 Ask the Experts is a recurring segment where we share expert advice from our professional staff.
 In our latest Ask the Experts segment, we go over what you should know about operating a Toro Dingo TX1000 compact track loader.

 Now that Spring is here we’re bringing back our aerating recap.
 Enjoy!